paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_storage.md

 Where:

-- `subscriptionId` is a string containing an opaque value representing the operation.
+- `operationId` is a string containing an opaque value representing the operation.
 - `discardedItems` is an integer indicating the number of items at the back of the array of the `items` parameters that couldn't be processed.

 If the list the JSON-RPC server is overloaded, it might refuse to accept new storage requests.
 In that situation, the JSON-RPC server will discard some or all the `items` passed as parameter.
 The number of items discarded is indicated in `discardedItems`.
 When that happens, the JSON-RPC client should try again after an on-going [`chainHead_unstable_storage`], [`chainHead_unstable_body`], or [`chainHead_unstable_call`] operation finishes.